 More accurately expressed, more than a billion people are currently living on less than what $1 (USD) per day buys in America.
 So, at current exchange rates, they might be living on what $0.30 (USD) (or some other amount much less than a dollar) would buy if that sum were taken to an impoverished country and then converted to the local currency.
 That’s a level of poverty that, for those of us living in the world’s wealthy nations, is barely imaginable.
 It means that people cannot be sure that they will have enough to feed themselves or their families.
 If they or their children become ill—which is very likely, because they may not have safe drinking water—they cannot obtain even the most basic health care.
 They cannot afford to send their children to school.
 This degree of poverty kills.
 Life expectancy in rich nations averages 77, whereas in sub-Saharan Africa it is 48.
 In rich countries, less than one child in a hundred dies before the age of five; in the poorest countries, one in five does.
 That means 30,000 young children are dying every day from preventable causes.
 Three in every four of these extremely poor people live in rural areas in South and East Asia and sub-Saharan Africa.
 Most of these rural households in poor countries depend on agriculture for whatever income they earn—it is the only option available.

 Suppose that we pay a dollar for beans grown in a developing country.
 Out of that dollar, after everyone along the supply chain has taken their cut, perhaps the worker who grew them, like the banana plantation workers mentioned above, receives just two cents.
-If that worker lives on 30 cents a day, or $110 a year, that two cents is almost one five-thousandth of his or her annual income.
+If that worker lives on 30 cents a day, or $110 a year, that two cents is almost one five-thousandth of their annual income.
 That may not sound like much, but we’ve only spent a dollar.
 If a thousand others also spend a dollar on those products, now we’re talking about a nearly 20 percent increase in the farmer’s income.
 That will make a bigger difference to the worker than the entire $1,000 would to an American farmer.
 When you are very poor, a small dollar increase in your income does more to improve your well-being than a far larger increase does when you are much better off.

 That leads us to a conclusion that may seem surprising: If you have a dollar to spend on beans and you can choose between buying locally grown beans at a farmers’ market or beans grown by a poor farmer in Kenya—even if the local farmer would get to keep the entire dollar and the Kenyan farmer would get only two cents from your dollar—you will do more to relieve poverty by buying the Kenyan beans.
 This example is imaginary, but it illustrates how easily growth in agricultural exports can have an impact on rural poverty in developing nations.